How to buy the best car tyres

-Your car tyres are where the rubber hits the road.
-It's important to get this purchase right.
+Where the rubber hits the road – get this purchase right.

 Your ride is only as good as your tyres

 Buying a quality car and maintaining it properly will keep you rolling along, but what you put on your wheels really makes a difference.
 Your tyres, after all, are where the rubber hits the road.
 Putting cheap tyres on an otherwise solid automobile would be like wearing thongs with a tuxedo.